 - Disparity in leg length

-Trochanteric bursitis’ main symptom is pain, from the point of the hip and extending to the outside of the thigh.
-The pain is often described as follows:
+The main symptom of trochanteric bursitis is pain from the point of the hip that extends to the outside of the thigh.
+The pain is often described as:

 - Sharp and intense in the early stages of the condition, later followed by achiness covering a larger portion of the hip area

-- Worsens with prolonged activities such as squatting or walking
+- Worsening with prolonged activities such as squatting or walking

-The OSI hip team is here to listen, discuss your concerns, and examine you for signs and symptoms of trochanteric bursitis.
-Your OSI physician can often diagnose trochanteric bursitis based on your symptoms and with an examination of the hip muscles.
-If needed, these additional tests may follow to rule out other conditions:
+Your OSI orthopedic hip specialist can often diagnose trochanteric bursitis based on your symptoms and with an examination of the hip muscles.
+Your OSI doctor may do some or all of the following to determine if you have trochanteric bursitis and to rule out any other conditions:

 - Activity modification: Reduce or eliminate activities that exacerbate symptoms.